jenningsloy318/Docker-Cluster/Kubernetes/Deployment/systemd/systemd_deployment_instruction.md

     * Groups: a set of strings which associate users with as set of commonly grouped users.
     * Extra fields: a map of strings to list of strings which holds additional information authorizers may find useful.
 4. authentication method
-    * Client certificate authentication, enabled by passing ```--client-ca-file=``` to apiserver, which need to generate client certificate.
+    * Client certificate authentication, enabled by passing ```--client-ca-file=``` to apiserver, which need to generate client certificate, when client authenticate torwards apiserver, priviate key and cert  should be used;  ```curl --cacert /etc/kubernetes/pki/ca.pem --key /etc/kubernetes/pki/apiserver-key.pem --cert /etc/kubernetes/pki/apiserver.pem https://192.168.49.141:6443/version -v ``` is an example of certificate auth.
-    * Static Token authentication, enabled by passing ```--token-auth-file=``` to apiserver, we should create a token file which contains columns "token,user,uid [,group1,group2,group3]" (groups are optional).
+    * Static Token authentication, enabled by passing ```--token-auth-file=``` to apiserver, we should create a token file which contains columns "token,user,uid [,group1,group2,group3]" (groups are optional), when client authenticate torwards apiserver, token should be used; ````curl --cacert /etc/kubernetes/pki/ca.pem -H "Authorization: Bearer 19cd0248ccf7d091" https://192.168.49.146:6443/version -v``` is an example of token auth.
-    * Basic authentication, enabled by passing ```--basic-auth-file=``` to apiserver, a stack user,password,uid file will be created.
+    * Basic authentication, enabled by passing ```--basic-auth-file=``` to apiserver, a stack user,password,uid file will be created, when client authenticates torwards apiserver, user:password should be used; ```curl --cacert /etc/kubernetes/pki/ca.pem -u "admin:admin" https://192.168.49.146:6443/version -v``` is an example of basic auth.
     * Service Account authentication, Service accounts are usually created automatically by the API server and associated with pods running in the cluster through the ServiceAccount Admission Controller. this also need a cert by passing ```--service-account-key-file ```, if not present, it will use ```--tls-private-key-file```.
+    * during the authentication, the https connection should be encrypted, that is whatever authentication used when client raise a authentication, the ca cert should be used to encrypt the https connection, just as the example shows, ```--cacert /etc/kubernetes/pki/ca.pem``` is mandatory parameter.

 5. certificates used in the cluster
     * apiserver certificate: used in https to secure connections to apiserver via 6443 port.
     * service account certificate, used when a pod is deployed in cluster , which need to communicate with apiserver or outside network.